Styvex0/FiveM-Status-Command/README.md

 # FiveM-Status-Command
 This is a side command file, That requires a main file with the needed requirments, and when this commands is used then it displays active players in the server, with there steam profile, And there ms/ping, with a join server button and a donate button.

+# You can change the Danish Text inside of the status.js file.

 ## Requirments

 You'll need a main file, or a commands folder, that the file can be placed in,